daegalus/csrd/content.en/05-game-mastering/04-running-the-cypher-system.md

 * Out of combat, a surprise foe appears, and the scene turns into a combat.
 * In an interaction, the GM introduces a surprising motive for the NPC.
 For example, the PCs are trying to bribe an official for information, and the official reveals that what they really want isn't money but for someone to rescue their kidnapped son.

-{{< hint info >}}
+> [!NOTE]
-This might not be true of your players, but many players rarely, if ever, spend XP to refuse an intrusion from the GM, though they regularly use XP to avoid an intrusion that comes from a bad roll.
+> This might not be true of your players, but many players rarely, if ever, spend XP to refuse an intrusion from the GM, though they regularly use XP to avoid an intrusion that comes from a bad roll.
 And there's nothing wrong with that.
 Some GMs might want to forbid using an XP to reroll a 1, but there's really no point---if you've got an idea for a good intrusion, you don't need to wait until a player rolls a 1 to use it.
-{{< /hint >}}

 ### GM Intrusion That Affects the Group